 Indian Health Service The Federal Health Program for American Indians and Alaska Natives

 The Indian Health Service will reassume health care programs operated by the Nooksack Indian Tribe.
 This means that IHS is reassuming programs, functions, services and activities operated by the Nooksack Tribe.
-The transition is expected to be completed by June 13.

 Patients who do not have medical insurance, Medicare or Medicaid may seek medical care at their nearest tribal facility.
 Contact IHS Portland Area Office, Purchase/Referred Care representative, Peggy Ollgaard at 503-414-5598 before seeking care from a provider.
 If you have a medical emergency, please dial 911.